-9.3 Unplanned Changes to Research Protocol
+9.2 Unplanned Changes to Research Protocol

 The next category involves unplanned changes to a research protocol not otherwise approved by the IRB.
-Such unplanned changes are either protocol deviations or protocol violations.
-These unplanned changes may include changes of the IRBapproved research protocol, Good Clinical Practice (GCP) guidelines or regulatory standards.
+Such unplanned changes are protocol deviations/violations.
+These unplanned changes may include changes of the IRB- approved research protocol, Good Clinical Practice (GCP) guidelines or regulatory standards.

-9.4 Protocol Deviations
+9.3 Protocol Deviations

 A protocol deviation is any change or alteration from the procedures stated in the study protocol, consent document, recruitment process, or study materials (e.g. questionnaires) originally approved by the IRB (but the change or alteration itself is not IRB approved).
 Protocol deviation is a general term and includes, protocol exceptions, changes made to avoid immediate harm to subjects, and protocol violations.
 [45 CFR §46.103 (b) (4) (iii), 21 CFR §56.108 (a) (4)].
-Protocol deviations can be either major or minor.
+Protocol deviations, can be either major or minor.
 Protocol deviations can be examples of non-compliance, either non-serious or serious.